hjorslev/awesome-stars/README.md

 ## HTML

+- [microsoftgraph/msgraph-sample-blazor-clientside](https://github.com/microsoftgraph/msgraph-sample-blazor-clientside) - This sample demonstrates how to use the Microsoft Graph .NET SDK to access data in Office 365 from Blazor WebAssembly apps.
 - [maester365/maester](https://github.com/maester365/maester) - The core repository for the Maester module with helper cmdlets that will be called from the Pester tests.
 - [VulcanWM/global-css-art](https://github.com/VulcanWM/global-css-art) -
 - [terkelg/awesome-creative-coding](https://github.com/terkelg/awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.